Skip to main content

 Root cause: Signals are identified, but no follow-up workflow is assigned.

-• Use Auto-create tasks instead of relying only on manual review.
+• Use Auto-create tasks or Auto-push to campaign instead of relying only on manual review.

-• Assign the right owner or fallback owner.
+• Assign the right owner or fallback owner where needed.

 • Add clear instructions so the next step is obvious for the team.